luxonis/depthai-docs-website/source/pages/samples/color_camera_selfie.rst

 In this sample, we use :code:`tkinter` for two dialog boxes:

-- To obtain destination filepath (stored as :code:`filepath`) that allows us to invoke :code:`cv2.imwrite` as it requires path as it's first argument
+- To obtain destination file path (stored as :code:`filepath`) that allows us to invoke :code:`cv2.imwrite` as it requires path as it's first argument
 - To confirm that the file was saved successfully

 .. code-block:: python